zonemaster/zonemaster/docs/specifications/Zone-TP/zone08.md

 ### Objective

 Any NS type record should not be a CNAME.
-The SOA MNAME should in this respect not either be a CNAME.
+The SOA MNAME should in this respect not be a CNAME.

 Quote from 2.4 in [RFC 1912](http://tools.ietf.org/html/rfc1912):